 Off the court, Kareem is an important social advocate and an important personality in the Los Angeles community.
-He is a best-seller author, a political activist, an article writer, and a Presidential Medal of Freedom winner.
-Overall, he is a very interesting person, who has made an impact beyond the sport he used to play.
+He is a best-seller author, a political activist, and a Presidential Medal of Freedom winner.
+Overall, he is a very interesting person, who has made an impact beyond the sport he played.

 After six seasons, Abdul-Jabbar requested a trade out of Milwaukee.
 Although the Bucks tried everything, Kareem was unhappy with his lifestyle in the city of Milwaukee.
 The best player in the NBA was then traded to Los Angeles, where he paired up with Magic Johnson to create the Showtime Lakers.
 Kareem retired in 1989, leading the NBA all-time scoring list with 38,387 points.

 With a stellar basketball career, Kareem Abdul-Jabbar's trophy room is certainly filled.
 Kareem has won at every level he played at, beginning in high school, where he had an overall record of 78-1 and two national titles in four years for Power High School.
 Moving on to UCLA, he would establish himself as the most remarkable college basketball player ever.
-In addition to 3 national championships with the Bruins in three years, and an overall record of 88-2, Kareem has won a total of 15 individual awards related to his college career.
+In addition to three National Championships with the Bruins in three years, and an overall record of 88-2, Kareem has won a total of 15 individual awards related to his college career.

 Abdul-Jabbar continued the trend in the NBA, being named Rookie of the Year, and winning the NBA Championship in his second season.
-In 20 years in the league, Kareem won 6 MVP Awards (most in NBA history), 6 NBA Championships, had 19 All-Star Game appearances (most in NBA history), broke the NBA's all-time points record with 38,387 and broke countless others.
+In his 20 years in the league, Kareem won six MVP Awards (most in NBA history) and six NBA Championships.
+He also had 19 All-Star Game appearances (most in NBA history) and broke the NBA's all-time points record with 38,387 points, which he held until LeBron James broke the record in 2023.
 He was enshrined in the Basketball Hall of Fame in 1995.

 Off the court, Abdul-Jabbar has won the NAACP Image Award for Outstanding Literary Work, and has been awarded the Presidential Medal of Freedom for his actions on and off the court.

 Throughout his college and pro career, Kareem Abdul-Jabbar had his eyes poked and scratched several times, and even missed some games because of it.
-That led him to adopt protective goggles, which became one of his trademarks.
+Due to the constant damage to his eyes, he chose to wear protective goggles, which became one of his trademarks.

-Yes.
-In fact Kareem has had his jersey retired three times, by the UCLA Bruins, by the Los Angeles Lakers, and the Milwaukee Bucks, all of which bear the number 33.
+Kareem Abdul-Jabbar has his number 33 retired by three teams: the UCLA Bruins, by the Los Angeles Lakers, and the Milwaukee Bucks.
 While his jersey was retired by UCLA and the Lakers in 1990, the Bucks did so in 1993.

 The skyhook is one of Kareem Abdul-Jabbar's unguardable offensive moves.
-It is one of his patented moves.
-In the skyhook, Kareem would place himself inside the paint, parallel to the sidelines.
+To perform the skyhook, Kareem would place himself inside the paint, parallel to the sidelines.
 He would then turn sideways to the basket jumping, using the closest shoulder to protect from the defender, and the opposite arm to shoot over the defender, in a high arching floater.
 It is a very tough shot to make, but Kareem mastered it, and was able to do it consistently.

 Kareem's given birth name is Ferdinand Lewis Alcindor Jr., but he was mostly known as Lew Alcindor.
 Throughout his whole college career, and first years in the NBA, he wore his jersey with "Alcindor" on the back.
 Having converted to Islam during college, he officially adopted an Islamic name in 1971, and has been known as Kareem Abdul-Jabbar ever since.